-It uses as a Primary stain.
+It functions as a Primary stain.
 To stain a mycobacterium, one needs a special stain like ZNCF.
-An ordinary stain cannot stain the mycobacterial cell.
-ZNCF is composed of a phenolic base and a Carbol fuschin dye.
-A phenolic base of ZNCF shows high affinity towards the lipid content.
+An ordinary stain cannot stain the mycobacterial cells.
+ZNCF stain has a phenolic base and a carbol fuschin dye.
+A phenolic base of ZNCF shows a high affinity towards the lipid content.

 Thus, ZNCF dye can solubilize the lipoidal material in the cell wall and stain the cell red.
 Due to high lipid content, a mycobacterial cell wall is less permeable.
 So, a phenol base increases the cell permeability, by which a cell allows the stain to penetrate.

-Thus, acid-fast bacteria will retain the colour of the primary stain and appears red.
-In contrast to this, a non-acid fast bacteria lacks such a large amount of lipid content, as a result of which a cell loses the colour of primary stain and decolourizes.
+Thus, acid-fast bacteria will retain the colour of the primary stain and appear red.
+In contrast to this, non-acid fast bacteria lack a large amount of lipid content, as a result of which the cells lose the colour of primary stain and decolourizes.

-Acid-fast staining is based upon the principle of staining of the bacterial cell relative to their cell wall differences.
-The cells of Mycobacteria species appears red whereas non-acid fast bacteria appear blue.
+Acid-fast staining is based upon the principle of staining the bacterial cell relative to their cell wall differences.
+The cells of Mycobacteria species appear red, whereas non-acid fast bacteria appear blue.
 A smear is subjected to heat after staining with Zeihl Neelson Carbol fuschin.
-During steam, Carbol fuschin penetrates the cytoplasm into the bacterial cell.
-After 2-3minutes, all the cells appear red, because a primary stain (Carbol fuschin) is added at several internal during the steaming process, to prevent cell drying.
+During steam, carbol fuschin penetrates the bacterial cell.
+All the cells appear red after 2-3 minutes because a primary stain (carbol fuschin) is added at several intervals during the steaming process to prevent cell drying.

 After this, a decolourizer (3% HCl) is added to the smear.
-Now, this is the essential step which helps us to distinguish between the mycobacteria and the other bacteria.
-The mycobacteria will resist the effect of decolourizer, because of the large amount of lipoidal material or mycolic acid in their cell wall.
-Thus, a mycobacterium refers as “Acid-fast bacteria” as they don’t allow the penetration of the acid decolourizer into the cell and remains red.
+Now, this is an important step that helps us to distinguish between the mycobacteria and the other bacteria.
+The mycobacteria resist the effect of decolourizer because of the substantial lipoidal material or mycolic acid in the cell wall.
+Thus, mycobacteria are considered acid-fast bacteria, as they don’t allow the penetration of the acid decolourizer into the cell, and remains appear red.